Sandy-72/Sandy-72/README.md

 <h3>SUMMARY</h3>
 Worked on a range of customized products / solutions for clients; skills to interface with clients, suggest viable solutions.
-Expertise in directing & ensuring compliance, collaborating with academia and industry to interface and expedite problems.
+Expertise in directing & ensuring compliance, collaborating with different stakeholders to interface and expedite problems.
 Frame technical specifications to suit safety and quality standards, functional requirements, best practices, policies and procedures; proven success in providing technology support.
 Experienced in contributing actively throughout the development phase by tracking technical issues and solving problems.
-Proficiency in data analysis, data visuaalisation, mathematics /probability, and statistical analysis.
+Proficiency in data analysis, data visualisation, mathematics /probability, and statistical analysis.

 <h3>EXPERIENCE</h3>
 <h4>Freelancer (Jan 2020-Present)</h4>